questdb/documentation/reference/sql/sample-by.md

 However, this will only fill rows between existing data in the data set, and cannot be used to fill rows outside of this range.

+To fill outside the bounds of the existing data, you can specify a fill range using a `FROM-TO` clause.

 #### Syntax

-The resulting shape of the query can be specified using `FROM` and `TO`:
+The resulting shape of the query is specified using `FROM` and `TO`:

 ```questdb-sql title='Pre-filling trip data' demo
 SELECT pickup_datetime as t, count